 All SwingSmart operators are shipped from the factory as 115VAC units.
-When connecting to 208/230VAC power, the voltage selector switch on the AC power board must be moved to the 230V position or damage to the operator will occur and void the Limited Warranty.
+When connecting to 230VAC power, the voltage selector switch on the AC power board must be moved to the 230V position or damage to the operator will occur and void the Limited Warranty.

-For the 208/230VAC power connection:
+For the 230VAC power connection:

-- Verify AC power supply wires and low voltage (12V & 24V accessory power wires) run through two separate conduits as discussed in Wiring 115VAC Power. - Make sure proper wiring is being used.
+- Verify AC power supply wires and low voltage (12V & 24V accessory power wires) run through two separate conduits as discussed in Wiring 115VAC Power. - Current draw is 1.5 Amps on a dedicated circuit (15A dedicated circuit is recommended). - Make sure proper wiring is being used.
 The following table provides the size wire for distance (in feet) from the power source to the operator: